-I crouched down next to him, grateful for all the snow piled up on the pavement that softened his fall.
-His entire body seized violently and his lips turned slightly blue.
+I crouched down next to him, grateful for all the snow piled up on the sidewalk that softened his fall.
+His entire body was seizing violently and his lips were turning slightly blue.
 I didn’t try to touch him or hold him.
 I’d dealt with epileptic seizures before, though that was a part of my past I shied away from.
 My knowledge came in handy now, however.
 If I hadn’t been familiar with epilepsy, I might’ve freaked out, but I’d seen this several times before.
 Granted, it had been years, but it wasn’t exactly something I’d forget.

-The seizure didn’t last more than a few minutes, definitely less than five, so I figured he was good when another one didn’t start.
+The seizure didn’t last more than a few minutes, definitely less than five, so I figured he was good when another one didn’t start up again.
 But he was still in no condition to go anywhere.
 His eyes had closed and his breathing was turning deep.
 He was falling asleep.

 “Fuck.”
 I glanced around.
 I wasn’t sure why I did it; it had been obvious earlier that he was alone.